Netflix shares jump as subscribers grow ahead of Disney, Apple attack

-(Reuters) - Netflix Inc (NFLX.O) added slightly more paying subscribers than Wall Street expected in the third quarter but issued a soft forecast on Wednesday as it faces new competition from Walt Disney Co (DIS.N) and other big companies in the streaming video wars.
+(Reuters) - Netflix Inc (NFLX.O) added slightly more paying subscribers than Wall Street expected in the third quarter, a relief to investors who had worried the company might fall short just as Disney and others prepare to ramp up the streaming video wars.

 The results for July through September represented a rebound from the previous quarter when Netflix lost U.S. streaming customers for the first time in eight years and missed targets for new subscribers overseas.
-Shares of Netflix rose 8.7% in after-hours trading on Wednesday.
+Shares of Netflix rose 9.2% in after-hours trading on Wednesday to $312.69.

 That performance, combined with concerns about new competitors, had weighed on Netflix shares, which had fallen 21% from the last earnings report through regular trading on Wednesday.

-From July to August, Netflix was boosted by new seasons of shows such as “Stranger Things” and “13 Reasons Why.”
+For the third quarter, Netflix was boosted by new seasons of shows such as “Stranger Things” and “13 Reasons Why.”
 The company added 6.77 million paid customers around the globe, topping the nearly 6.7 million average expectation of analysts, according to IBES data from Refinitiv.

+“Netflix results were good enough that they assuaged concerns about price sensitivity and penetration levels in the domestic markets,” said Fitch director Patrice Cucinello.
+“A caveat is that competition hasn’t hit yet.”

-Looking ahead, the company projected it would pick up 7.6 million customers in the last three months of the year.
+The company projected it would pick up 7.6 million customers in the last three months of the year.
 Analysts had expected a forecast of 9.4 million.
 The company will release a new installment of “The Crown” and Martin Scorsese film “The Irishman” during that time.

-But it will face new competition starting in November from Disney+, a streaming service stocked with movies and TV shows from Disney’s beloved Marvel, “Star Wars,” animation and other properties.
+But it will face new competition starting in November from Disney+, a streaming service from Walt Disney Co (DIS.N) that will be stocked with movies and TV shows from Disney’s popular Marvel, “Star Wars,” animation and other properties.

 Apple Inc (AAPL.O) also will debut a much smaller streaming video service with original programming in November.
 AT&T Inc’s (T.N) HBO Max, and a new offering from Comcast Corp (CMCSA.O), are expected to enter the market next year.